orbit-love/orbit-model/README.md

 It's important to be tracking when members do these activities so you can do the math.
 Each activity is given a score of how much engagement it represents.
 In the Orbit Model, we like to keep the numbers easy to calculate and uniform across model users, so we recommend using a simple 1-10 scale.

 > "Organizing a community meetup takes a lot of time and effort, so we give it an activity score of 8/10.
 Just attending a meetup is a 3/10, but publishing a summary counts for 2 more points."

-Once we have a member's activity history, we look at both the *maximum* and *sum* of the activity scores.
+Once we have a member's activity history, we look at both the _maximum_ and _sum_ of the activity scores.
 The maximum tells us the largest contribution the member has made and the sum gives us a picture of their overall impact.
 Both are important inputs into the decision of the member's orbit level, but it's the **maximum** that we generally use as the single figure when talking about a member's love, since it tells us more about the highest future contributions the member could make.
 We'll see why that's important later when we discuss opportunities.

 > "Jennifer's biggest contribution this year was organizing that meetup, an 8/10 for us.
 So in our database, her love is 8.

 Defining your community's list of activities and activity scores is one of the first things to do when starting with the Orbit Model.
-See the [Measuring](#measuring) section below for more information.

 ## Reach